 March 2020 Update: UDI continues to work with a group of stakeholders led by the Downtown Halifax Business Commission to facilitate discussions around the redevelopment of the Cogswell District to ensure that Halifax advances with the best overall urban design vision possible for the project.

 February 2019 Update: HRMS’s 90 per cent report was released on Friday, February 22, 2019, and was adopted by HRM Council.

-February 2019 Update: Over the past year UDI of Nova Scotia has joined a group of stakeholders in commissioning New York and Copenhagen based urban design firm, Gehl, to research, collaborate, and produce a Cogswell District recommendations report.
-The Gehl report is now complete and available for download at www.downtownhalifax.ca/cogswell.
+UDI of Nova Scotia is part a group of stakeholders that commissioned New York and Copenhagen based urban design firm, Gehl, to research, collaborate, and produce a Cogswell District recommendations report.
+The Gehl report is available for download at www.downtownhalifax.ca/cogswell.
 An executive summary is also available for download.

 The report reviewed HRM’s 60 per cent design with an objective eye.
 The report is not an alternate design to what HRM is currently working on, but rather a study that includes strategies, best practices, and design recommendations as well as the downtown plan and the seven district goals for the project.
 The main design recommendations fall under three categories: connectivity, open space, and urban block.
 HRM has agreed to consider the resulting recommendations in the 90 per cent plan.

 Background: In March 2014 HRM released a report prepared by Ekistics Planning & Design entitled “Cogswell Transformed: A Plan for the Redevelopment of the Cogswell Interchange”.
 The report outlines a plan to remove the Cogswell Interchange and to replace it with a comprehensive mixed development envisioned as the ‘gateway to downtown’.
 Since then HRM have hired John Spinelli as the Project Director , and have proceeded with public and industry consultation sessions.
 HRM anticipate the project will release six acres of land for mixed-use development.